 In rare instances, it may happen that a person claims that an activity is not human subject research and thus not be subject to the Policy & Procedures or to oversight by the IRB.
-The IRB Chair, the Director of HRPP and the Vice President for Medical Affairs are authorized to make determinations about whether a given project meets the regulatory definitions of DHHS and FDA for human subject research, and which would be subject to these Policy & Procedures.
-The Vice President for Medical Affairs is authorized to make the determination when the activity has elements of a quality assurance/quality improvement project.
+The IRB Chair, the Director of HRPP and the Medical Director, Medical Staff Office are authorized to make determinations about whether a given project meets the regulatory definitions of DHHS and FDA for human subject research, and which would be subject to these Policy & Procedures.
+The Medical Director, Medical Staff Office is authorized to make the determination when the activity has elements of a quality assurance/quality improvement project.
 The person making the determination evaluates the protocol according to the above definition of human research.
 He or she may consult the decision chart published by OHRP for assistance to decide whether the activity is research or involves human subject as defined by DHHS regulations.
-If an investigator does not accept the determination, the matter will be treated as an instance of non-compliance with the human research protection program requirements and handled according to the procedures described in Sec IV.Y.
+If an investigator does not accept the determination, the matter will be treated as an instance of non-compliance with the human research protection program requirements and handled according to the procedures described in Section VII.I

-(8) Other laws and regulations
+9. Other laws and regulations:

 Compliance with this policy and procedures requires compliance with pertinent State and Federal laws or regulations, which may provide additional protections for human subject.
 This policy does not affect any State or local laws or regulations which may otherwise be applicable, and which provide additional protections for human subject.

-(9) Research subject to FDA regulations
+10. Research subject to FDA regulations